-There are many typical traffic situations where unicast is used to transport relatively important and delay-sensitive traffic, such as voice traffic, real-time video streaming traffic, telemedicine traffic, and so on, and multicasting is used to transport delay tolerant traffic of relatively lower importance, such as software updates, offline distribution of Web content, and so on.
-For these traffic situations it is desirable to provide more transmission opportunities to unicast traffic.
-Also, generally, it is desirable to control the relative priority of multicast versus unicast traffic over a range of priorities.
-Toward this goal we introduce and examine dual buffer-selection policies for buffer architectures with separate unicast and multicast buffers next.
+As noted in Section 3, for the common traffic scenario with delay sensitive unicast traffic and delay insensitive multicast traffic it is desirable to provide more transmission opportunities to unicast traffic.
+Also, generally it is desirable to control the relative priority of multicast vs. unicast traffic over a range of priorities.
+Toward this goal we introduce and examine dual buffer selection policies for buffer architectures with separate unicast and multicast buffers next.